delfu/bootcamp/0/README.md

 ## Setup Instructions:

 1. (Windows only, not strictly required but recommended) [Enable Windows subsystems for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10): developing on Windows is not the easiest thing since it's usually missing tons of free tools/resources that available on linux/mac.
 But it's possible to install a lightweight Linux virtual machine to fill in the gap.
+Make sure to enable CPU virtualization in your BIOS (SVM for AMD and VT-x for Intel).
+Additionally, make sure to enable Hyper-V in Windows Features (Search -> Windows Features -> Check the box beside "Hyper-V").
 There's other alternatives like [Cygwin](http://cygwin.com/) or [MingW](http://mingw-w64.org/doku.php)

 2. Install Python 3.X: Python is the easiest language to get started.
 In this bootcamp we'll be using Python and Javascript as our main coding languages